zelaneroz/zelaneroz/README.md

 ## About Me

-Hi, I'm **Zelan Eroz Espanto**—a Computer Science & Math student at **Case Western Reserve University** and a Point & UWC Scholar.
+Hi, I'm **Zelan Eroz Espanto**—a CS & Math student at **Case Western Reserve University** and a Point Wells Fargo & UWC Davis Scholr Scholar.

 I'm most excited by the intersection of **AI/ML, full-stack development, and data science**.
 I'm currently working on an LSTM-based forecasting model for sea surface temperature anomalies in the Philippine Sea.
 I'm also working on a few hackathons and competitions!

-When I’m not building, I’m probably exploring a new country or island in the Philippines, reading, watching "Desperate Housewives", making friends, dabbling in film, or asking too many questions!
+When I’m not building, I’m probably exploring a new country or island in the Philippines, reading, or watching and reviewing a movie.
 ---

 ## 🛠️ Tech Stack & Tools